GAO-XINWEI/GAO-XINWEI.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a **Research Assistant** under the **AI Singapore Programme** at the **CPS Research Group**, Nanyang Technological University (NTU).
+I am currently a **Research Associate** under the **AI Singapore Programme** at the **CPS Research Group**, Nanyang Technological University (NTU).
 I possess in-depth expertise in machine learning research and algorithm development.
 My research interest includes:
   - Reinforcement Learning
-  - Robotic Control Optimization
+  - Learning to Optimization
   - Safety mechanisms of Machine Learning

-In addition to these core areas, I am eager to expand my research into emerging fields that align with my current expertise, such as continuous learning, federated learning, and related areas.
+In addition to these core areas, I am eager to expand my research into emerging fields that align with my current expertise, such as recommender system, federated learning, and related areas.

 ## 💻 Professional Experience